marcoromanelli-github/docs/software/apptainer.md

 ## Where can you get container images?

+From either converting pre-existing images, Docker compatible repositories (e.g. DockerHub), or HPC-tailored container repositories (e.g. NGC), all explained in more detail below.

 Apptainer uses `.sif` (Singularity Image Format) files, which are different from the image files that Docker uses.
 If you're already familiar with `.sif` files and Apptainer/Singularity, you can skip to the examples section.
 Otherwise, here are two ways to get containers for Apptainer:

 ### Converting Existing Containers or Images